HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.typescript.typescript-refactoring.md

 * Removing unreachable code or unused imports
 * Declaring

 When you move your cursor on to a TypeScript error, VS Code shows a light bulb that indicates that Quick Fixes are available.
-Click the light bulb or press `kb(editor.action.quickFix)` to show a list of available Quick Fixes and [[vs.1.7.#refactoring]].
+Click the light bulb or press `kb(editor.action.quickFix)` to show a list of available Quick Fixes and [refactoring](#refactoring).

 ## Unused variables and unreachable code